-- Completed electronic award form by a designated corporate, government or other officer of the sponsoring organization (same information for nominee and nominator required fields)
+- Completed electronic nomination form by a designated corporate, government or other officer of the sponsoring organization (same information for nominee and nominator required fields);

-- Award criteria narrative – in no more than ten typed pages, provide specific and effective responses to the following criterion:
+- Award criteria narrative – in no more than ten typed pages, provide specific and effective responses to the following criteria:

 1. Non-confidential description of the nominated technology (include dates of the development and commercialization efforts;

 2. Principal honors or citations won by the company or individuals associated with this technology;